Back To Search Results

 Introduction

-The purpose of the New Mexico Medical Practice Act is to promote and preserve public health, safety, and welfare by regulating allopathic and osteopathic physicians.
-In order to assure physicians are aware and understand the New Mexico Practice, each New Mexico licensee is required to review the New Mexico Practice Act and receive 1 hour of AMA PRA Category 1 Credit(TM).
+The New Mexico Medical Practice Act aims to promote and preserve public health, safety, and welfare by regulating allopathic and osteopathic physicians.
+To ensure physicians are aware of and understand the New Mexico Practice, each New Mexico licensee is required to review the New Mexico Practice Act and receive 1 hour of AMA PRA Category 1 Credit (TM).
 Additional training and following state guidelines are believed to improve medical practice and should be included in residency and medical school curriculums.
 [1]

-Allopathic MDs are required to complete a minimum of 75 hours of continuing medical education (CME) every three years, one hour of which must be earned by reviewing the New Mexico Medical Practice Act.
+Allopathic MDs are required to complete a minimum of 75 hours of continuing medical education (CME) every 3 years, 1 hour of which must be earned by reviewing the New Mexico Medical Practice Act.
 Licensees who hold a New Mexico Controlled Substance Registration and a Federal DEA registration are required to complete 5 hours of CME in pain management and prescribing of controlled substances every triennial cycle.
 These 5 hours of CME in pain management may apply toward the 75 hours required.

-Osteopathic DOs are required to complete 75 hours of CME every three years, 30 of which must be AOA Category 1-A credits, and a maximum of 45 hours may be AMA PRA Category 1 Credit™, and one hour of which must be earned by reviewing the New Mexico Osteopathic Medical Practice Act.
+Osteopathic DOs are required to complete 75 hours of CME every 3 years, 30 of which must be AOA Category 1-A credits, and a maximum of 45 hours may be AMA PRA Category 1 Credit™, and 1 hour of which must be earned by reviewing the New Mexico Osteopathic Medical Practice Act.
 Licensees who hold a license to prescribe opioids and hold a Federal DEA registration are required to complete 6 hours in non-cancer pain management that includes a review of the 16.17.4 NMAC every renewal.

 Issues of Concern